-I, Andrew W. Houston, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Quarterly Report on Form 10-Q of Dropbox, Inc. for the fiscal quarter ended September, 30 2022 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 and that information contained in such Quarterly Report on Form 10-Q fairly presents, in all material respects, the financial condition and results of operations of Dropbox, Inc.
+- 1. The Company's Annual Report on Form 10-K for the year ended December 31, 2022, to which this Certification is attached as Exhibit 32.1 (the "Periodic Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
+The information contained in the Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: November 4, 2022 By: /s/ Andrew W. Houston
+Date: February 22, 2023

-Name: Andrew W. Houston Title: Chief Executive Officer
+/s/ Andrew W. Houston

-(Principal Executive Officer)
+Andrew W. Houston Chief Executive Officer (Principal Executive Officer)